 - Moderate-to-severe (CrCl less than 50 mL/minute): Reduce the initial, titration, and maintenance doses by 50%; may adjust titration and maintenance doses according to clinical response

 - Severe: Not recommended (not studied)

-When discontinuing eslicarbazepine acetate, gradually reduce dose and avoid abrupt discontinuation in order to minimize risk of increased seizure frequency and status epilepticus
+When discontinuing eslicarbazepine acetate, gradually reduce the dose and avoid abrupt discontinuation to minimize the risk of increased seizure frequency and status epilepticus

 What Are Side Effects Associated with Using Eslicarbazepine Acetate?